 Vaccinations are a fundamentally essential component of cat care.
 They consist of a series of immunizations given to your cat as a kitten, and then boosters given periodically throughout its lifetime.
 Vaccinations help prevent and fight various serious, even potentially fatal diseases that cats are at risk of contracting.
 They also help prevent the spread of diseases between felines, as well as to human beings.

-We are a dedicated, knowledgeable and passionate group of veterinarians who absolutely love both our kitty patients, and their human counterparts.
+We are a dedicated, knowledgeable, and passionate group of veterinarians who absolutely love both our kitty patients and their human counterparts.
 We are here to provide comprehensive and compassionate preventive cat care services, and to help you learn how to provide the best care in every way.
-Contact us to discuss a preventive cat care regimen for your feline friend, and to schedule an appointment with one of our veterinarians today!
+Contact us today to discuss a preventive cat care regimen for your feline friend!